ministryofjustice/pflr-cait/README.md

     yarn test:unit

-Unit tests are run before every commit
+Unit tests are run before every commit (see `.githooks/pre-commit`)

 [AVA](https://github.com/avajs/ava) is used as the test runner